 - GREEK YOGURT: Full-fat or 2% Greek yogurt is best here.
-Substitute full-fat sour cream if you prefer.
+Substitute full-fat sour cream or creme fraiche if you prefer.

 - BUTTER: Use softened butter.
 Do not melt it.
 Melted butter can make your dough seem too sticky and cause you to add too much flour.

-- FLOUR: Bread flour is my first choice, but I have been unable to get it in our current situation.
+- FLOUR: Bread flour is my first choice, but I could not get it during the pandemic.
 The next best thing is an unbleached all-purpose flour with high protein content.
-Both King Arthur’s and Trader Joe’s unbleached flour contain 4 grams of protein per 30 grams.
+King Arthur’s and Trader Joe’s unbleached flour contain 4 grams of protein per 30 grams.

-While we’re on the subject of flour, get yourself some digital scales if possible.
+While we’re discussing flour, get some digital scales, if possible.
 It’s the most accurate way to measure flour.
 I know Grandma probably didn’t use scales.
-She had lots of experience and knew how to judge when the dough needed more or less flour by feel.
+She had years of experience and knew how to judge the dough’s moisture by touching it.

-Besides, it’s easier and faster to measure.
-Set a bowl or paper plate on the scales, zero it out, and plop flour on there until you hit the right number.
+Besides, it’s easier and faster to measure with scales.
+Set a bowl or paper plate on the scales, zero it out, and plop flour on it until you hit the right number.

 Don’t be that person who puts the whole measuring cup in the flour and scoops it up.
 Invariably, this practice results in adding too much flour.
-The result is dry bread.
-I can’t be responsible if you do this. ?
+The result is often dense bread.

-- YEAST: I use only instant yeast or bread-machine yeast because it doesn’t need to be dissolved.
+- YEAST: I use only instant or bread-machine yeast because it doesn’t need to be dissolved.
 If all you have is active-dry yeast, dissolve it first in 1/4 cup of warm water.
-Stir and let sit for 10 minutes until it starts to bubble.
+Stir and let sit for 10 minutes until it bubbles.